csverma610/SteadyAffineTransforms/README.md

 a 3D object and the Affinity Matrix A, it calculates the intermediate positions of the model without unexpected behavior.

+In the following image, the "Red" bunny is the source model (at t=0.0).
+The "Blue" bunny is translated, rotated, and scaled (at t = 1.0) The "Green" bunny is the intermediate model at some parameter "t".
+The Smooth Affine transform brings the Red bunny towards the blue bunny smoothly and intuitively.
+With linear and SLERP methods, the intermediate steps can show some surprises which may be confusing or unintuitive.

 ![alt text](./example.png "Title")